Grey crowned crane: Breeding

 Grey crowned cranes time their breeding season around the rains, although the effect varies geographically.
 In East Africa the species breeds year-round, but most frequently during the drier periods, whereas in Southern Africa the breeding season is timed to coincide with the rains.
 During the breeding season, pairs of cranes construct a large nest; a platform of grass and other plants in tall wetland vegetation.

 The grey crowned crane lays a clutch of 2-5 glossy, dirty-white eggs, which are incubated by both sexes for 28–31 days.
 Chicks are precocial, can run as soon as they hatch, and fledge in 56–100 days.
 Once they are fully grown and independent, chicks of different sexes will separate from their parents to start their own family.
 Grey crowned cranes have been seen to congregate in large numbers in a ceremony akin to a wedding when two chicks are being married off.
 The new couple dance for a while before flying off together to start a new family.

 Relationship with humans

 Status and conservation

 Although the grey crowned crane remains common over some of its range, it faces threats to its habitat due to drainage, overgrazing, and pesticide pollution.
 Their global population is estimated to be between 58,000 and 77,000 individuals.
 In 2012 it was uplisted from vulnerable to endangered by the IUCN.

 Symbolism

 The grey crowned crane is the national bird of Uganda and features in the country's flag and coat of arms.

-The crane is seen as the titular bird in The Bird with The Crystral Plumage, though wrongly stated to be Siberian.
-The bird also appears as an antagonist in Paul Blart: Mall Cop 2, Mr. Bean, and Debbie Does Dallas.
+The crane is seen as the titular bird in The Bird with the Crystal Plumage but is wrongly stated to be Siberian.